🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›‘οΈ Safety + 7.7 -- 100 The Coral Coast is generally peaceful with low violent crime rates, though petty theft can occur in isolated tourist areas.
+πŸ›‘οΈ Safety + 8.2 -- 100 Coral Coast is a quiet, resort-oriented area with low crime rates, though petty theft can occur; tourists and nomads generally feel safe, but it is not as secure as Lucca.